regebro/reportingdb/reportingdb.rst

 .. note::

    Or, your data is stored in a NoSQL database.
-There are index objects, but not on the things you need to index on.
+There are indexes, but not on the things you need to index on.
 And there is no reporting tool that will make nice reports based on your brand of obscure NoSQL database that you choose when this project started because it was the hyped database of the week.

-   Or, worst case, your data may be spread over many databases, maybe even several different types of datatabases!
+   Or your data may be spread over many databases, maybe even several different types of databases!

 ----